e0/acquired-carve-outs/README.md

 bun run update.ts
 ```

-The 2016/2017 predictions episode is formatted differently, to fix the data for this episode:
+The 2016/2017 predictions episode is formatted differently.
+A special episode was not available from the acquired.fm website at the time of updating this repo.
+To fix the data for these episodes:

 ```bash
 bun run fix.ts